MathieuAvila/milendall/README.md

 # incoherent
-Main home for incoherent test project: a FPS in a non-enuclidian geometry world along with its maze generator
+Main home for incoherent test project: a FPS in a non-euclidian geometry world along with its maze generator